 Any fall from height at work is a serious matter.

-For example, falls from height in the food and drinks industry alone were the third highest cause of fatal accidents in 2019/2020.
-They also resulted in 80 significant injuries to other employees in that industry.
-They led to 230 employees, each taking over three-days of absence from work due to injuries sustained at work.
-That is just in one sector alone.
+For example, falls from height in the food and drinks industry alone are one of the highest causes of fatal workplace accidents, and that is just in one sector alone.

-Examples of falls from height are those from:
+Examples of falls from height involve falling from:

 - Ladders